vanruby/vanruby.github.io/README.md

 # VanRuby

-We are from Vancouver and we build cool stuff with Ruby!
+We are from Vancouver and we build some cool stuff with Ruby!
 This is [our website](http://vanruby.org) built with Ruby and the static site generator, [Jekyll](http://jekyllrb.com/).

 http://vanruby.org